-THC Very Definitively and Effectively Treats Alzheimer’s Disease
+THC Very Definitively Treats Alzheimer’s Disease

 Neurodegenerative diseases are described as conditions in which neuronal tissue health is compromised and usually involves accumulation of defective proteins in the form of plaques.
 This is a hallmark of Alzheimer’s disease (AD), characterized by the depositing of amyloid plaques (called Aß plaques) which results in the accumulation of folded proteins called amyloid beta.